mvolkmann/blog/src/swift/MapKit.md

 which circles the Earth midway between the north and south poles.
 The latitude is zero degrees at the equator,
 90 degrees at the north pole, and -90 degrees at the south pole.
+Positive values are sometimes followed by "N" for North.
+Negative values are sometimes written without the minus sign and are following by "S" for South.

 A longitude value specifies the east (positive) or west (negative) angle from the Prime Meridian (Greenwich) which runs from the north to south pole,